 Want a white, bright, shiny smile?
 Well, you are not alone.
 Teeth whitening is a popular topic, especially so right before the holidays, weddings, or other big events.
 After all, who wouldn’t want to spruce up their smile for those picture-perfect moments?
-As Dr. Rivka Goldenhersh of Delmar Family Dental will tell you in this video, there are plenty of teeth whitening options on the market today, ranging from DIY whitening solutions, over-the-counter solutions, and in-office (dental clinic) options.
+As our family dentist in University City Mo Dr. Goldenhersh will tell you in this video, there are plenty of teeth whitening options on the market today, ranging from DIY whitening solutions, over-the-counter solutions, and in-office (dental clinic) options.
 That said, science suggests that there is only one ingredient, which makes a huge difference in how your teeth will look after the treatment: hydrogen peroxide or carbamide peroxide.
 So if you are looking for the whitest and brightest result, this is the ingredient to look out for.

 Teeth whitening solutions

 Toothpaste is a common go-to for most people looking to whiten their teeth.
 There are a lot of options out there, but there is also a lot of marketing that goes with whitening toothpaste.
 That being said, even toothpaste brands that don’t explicitly market as whitening products offer some degree of whitening.
 This is because they remove most surface stains and colorants, which reduces discoloration.
 However, toothpaste marketed as exclusive for teeth whitening may not be the best for you as they may be extremely abrasive and wear down your enamel.
 This would bring up other issues like sensitivity, and Dr. Goldenhersh advises caution when using them.

 Charcoal is yet another popular teeth whitening option these days.
 But like whitening toothpaste, it can prove very abrasive to the enamel.
 Additionally, the research on the effectiveness of charcoal is not conclusive, i.e., it may work for some and not work for others.
 It’s therefore advisable to take the hype around charcoal for whitening with a pinch of salt.